github/docs/content/discussions/quickstart.md

 ### Next steps

 Once there is a clear path to scope work out and move an idea from concept to reality, you can create an issue and start tracking your progress.
-For more information on creating an issue from a discussion, see, see "[Moderating discussions](/discussions/managing-discussions-for-your-community/moderating-discussions)."
+For more information on creating an issue from a discussion, see "[Moderating discussions](/discussions/managing-discussions-for-your-community/moderating-discussions)."